Let me introduce Cliona and Sue, two wives from Dublin, Ireland, and their inspiring family and breastfeeding journeys.

 Once Sue had established breastfeeding, Cliona started to help out with feeds.
 Sue was still doing most of the feeds (which means constant rotations with 3 babies), but Cliona helped out when she could.

-“Being able to feed all 4 children has been an amazing experience.” says Cliona in this great article on the Breastfeeding Twins and Triplets UK Facebook Page.
+“Being able to feed all 4 children has been an amazing experience,” says Cliona in this great article on the Breastfeeding Twins and Triplets UK Facebook Page.
 “My wife does 99% of the hard work, but I feel so grateful that I am able to contribute that last 1%.”

 A long journey followed, involving expressing around the clock and snipping a tongue-tie.
-Relactation is possible but requires time and patience: by the time she was 12 weeks Aoife was exclusively breastfed.
+Relactation is possible but requires time and patience: yet, by the time she was 12 weeks Aoife was exclusively breastfed.

 Cliona had warned me that their house was crazy, but whenever I was there, it wasn’t half as crazy as what you would have expected from a life with triplets and a toddler.
-Obviously, I only witnessed a couple of hours here and there, and I know their lives is like a roller coaster you cannot pause.
+Obviously, I only witnessed a couple of hours here and there, and I know their lives are like a roller coaster you cannot pause.

 Breastfeeding triplets requires a lot from one person, and it’s impossible not to admire Sue for doing it.
 Especially when I struggled with sleep deprivation with only ONE baby.
 At the same time, I’m sure that bottle-feeding triplets around the clock isn’t any easier, especially at night.